 1. Animals are disposable

 The first and perhaps most dangerous lesson learnt through school hatching programs is that animals are disposable.
 Once they have served our purpose, we can discard them by either sending them back to the company where they came from, where their fate is uncertain or rehoming them into homes that are not fully aware or prepared for the level of care these birds deserve and require.
 We are repeatedly told that kids lose interest in the chicks soon after hatching.
 They learn that they can be discarded once an animal is no longer entertaining.

 2. Animals are here for us

 Closely linked to the first lesson, hatching programs also teach kids that animals are "things" that exist for our purpose rather than complex, sentient beings.
 Chickens are sadly viewed as simple birds who exist as egg-producing machines within wider society, but we challenge this perspective.
 Chickens are highly intelligent and complex beings who value their lives.
 They have value inherent to them as sentient beings, and learning to respect animals for more than the value they can provide humans is a lesson that is missing from hatching programs.

 3. No regard for animals as complex beings

 Little regard is given to the fact these birds are missing the experience of hatching under their mother's protective wings.
-Given the objective of these programs is learning about a chickens life cycle, the integral role of the adult birds in the process of nurturing an egg to the point of hatching is missing, as is watching the bird grow to adulthood themselves.
+Given that the objective of these programs is learning about a chicken's life cycle, the adult birds' integral role in nurturing an egg to the point of hatching is missing, as is watching the bird grow to adulthood themselves.